 Later on Friday, SUNTA will once again host a joint reception with ABA, AFA, AfAA, ALLA, AQA, NASA, and SANA in the Pan Pacific Vancouver Hotel, Cypress Suite.
 The reception starts at 8:00 p.m. with a local DJ and refreshments.
 There will also be a cash bar.
 Come for a night of fun in Vancouver after a long day of conferencing!

 This year SUNTA’s local event, in partnership with ALLA, is a community engagement event, “Latincouver: Engaging Latinx Diasporic Communities and Organizations in Vancouver, BC.”
 It will be held offsite Thursday November 21, 2019 from 8:00 p.m.–11:00 p.m. at the Latin Plaza Hub, 406-68 Water Street.
 The event is designed to bring together scholars with local community organizations and the Latinx diaspora in Vancouver.
 Social and cultural issues will be discussed, as well as, a presentation of local artistic production aimed at empowering members of the community.

 The SUNTA mentoring session will also take place on Thursday, November 21, from 4:15 p.m. to 6:00 p.m. in Vancouver CC East, room 8.
-Students and early career anthropologists are welcome to attend.
+Students and early career anthropologists are welcome to attend, but need to register.

 Late-Breaking Session on immigration